dinochecker

 Everything we know about Epidexipteryx we know from a single specimen preserved on two slabs of Daohugou sandstone, and everything about it is unusual.
 Only 25cm in length with insanely long arms and hands with three fingers (the longest of which was on the outside), a high skull with a stumpy snout, broad feet, long pointed "fangs" at the front of the upper jaw and even longer ones in the lower jaw, Epidexipteryx looked like a weird spindly-armed vampire pigeon.
 But looks can be deceiving.

 Okay, it is weird, but its long arms and fingers were ideal for climbing trees and poking at crevices, and its pointy front pegs, far from being for blood sucking, or even flesh eating, were arranged in such a way that those of the upper and lower jaws could interlock when the mouth was closed, which is a design well suited to snagging elusive insects.
-Although Epidexipteryx preserved two types of feathers, neither were the contour variety so it couldn't fly, or even glide, but we'll bet it was always warm and never short of a mate.
+Although Epidexipteryx preserved two types of feathers, neither was the contour variety, so it couldn't fly or even glide.
+Still, we'll bet it was always warm and never short of a mate.

-Lovingly referred to as "Hushiyaolong" on Chinese news sites, even after it was officially named, Epidexipteryx was covered in feathery fuzz for insulation and represents the earliest known example of ornamental feathers in the fossil record.
-It sported two pairs of long ribbon-like display feathers, attached to a pygostyle (parsons nose), which almost doubled its total length and there are only two reasons for such ostentatious finery: to tell the opposite sex you're the bird of their dreams and to let rivals know you're so much better than they are.
+Lovingly referred to as "Húshì Yàolóng (Hu Yaoming's display dragon) on Chinese news sites, even after it was officially named, Epidexipteryx was covered in feathery fuzz for insulation and represents the earliest known example of ornamental feathers in the fossil record.
+It sported two pairs of long ribbon-like display feathers, attached to a pygostyle (parsons nose), which almost doubled its total length, with only two reasons for such ostentatious finery: to tell the opposite sex you're the bird of their dreams and to let rivals know you're so much better than they are.

 (Hu's display feather)Etymology